plone/training/volto/index.rst

 Volto
 =====

+:About: Learn how to create your own website based on Volto
+:Level: All levels

 This is the documentation for the "Volto" training.
 The Volto training is intended as a single day training for people who are new to Volto but have knowledge of React, Redux and React Router.

 ..  toctree::
     :maxdepth: 2